DeepC2: AI-powered Covert Command and Control on OSNs: Background and Related Work

 \subsection{Online Social Networks}

-Online social networks (OSNs) are platforms where users can create, share, forward and comment on any relevant content in various forms (e.g., text, images, and videos).
-OSNs are open, creative, and portable.
-Users obtain access to OSNs anywhere with a networked device.
-Generally, visiting OSNs is allowed by most anti-virus software and network security equipment, such as firewalls.
-Data transmitted from OSNs to end devices are encrypted and protected by TLS.
-These features of OSNs guarantee content security during data transmission and meet demands for building a good C\&C channel.
+People share content in different forms on OSNs.
 Due to different policies and user privacy settings, content access permissions vary on different OSNs.
 Some OSNs' contents are limited only to authenticated users, while some have no restrictions that everyone can access all contents in the platform.
 Table~\ref{tab:osn} shows the content access restrictions of Alexa top OSN sites.
 Attackers can utilize the nonrestricted parts to convey customized information to others (including bots).
 In this work, to demonstrate the feasibility of the methods, we choose Twitter to build the C\&C channel.
 The commands are embedded in tweets and posted by the botmaster.
-Command-embedded tweets have natural semantics, so no abnormal content is posted on Twitter in this scenario, which also guarantees behavioral security for botmasters.